jessicabrower037/file-server/README.md

 # Node Fileserver

-This is a small fileserver project intended for teaching purposes.
+This is a small fileserver project intended for educational purposes.
 The server is capable of running as an HTTP structure, through express.JS as a middleware.